The Society of Folk Dance Historians (SFDH)

-Information: Ciga and Ivon Despotović, teachers and producers of three CDs of Yugoslav dances.
+Information: Ciga and Ivon Despotović, teachers and producers of four CDs of Yugoslav dances.

 Ciga and Ivon came to the Netherlands in 1966.
 Since then, they were active teaching Yugoslav folkdances, national dances from other countries, ballet, master classes for folk dance teachers, and doing choreography for professional and amateur groups.
 Their own dance ensemble, Joegoslavisč Danstheater ORO, consists of young Dutch amateur dancers, performs throughout the country.

 Ciga and Ivon toured through many countries in particular the Scandinavian countries and the United States to teach.